''Hoosiers'' is a 1986 film about Indiana high school basketball, directed by David Anspaugh, starring Creator/GeneHackman.

 ** Shooter too, for his whole wasted life, as well as for disgracing his son.

 * SeriousBusiness: The people of Hickory really, REALLY care about the high school basketball team.
-They have ''town meetings'' about them.
+They have ''town meetings'' about the team.

 ** Of course, in small-town Indiana this was TruthInTelevision, at least until they [[TheyChangedItNowItSucks started combining the various high schools and getting rid of the one class championship in favor of four classes.]]
 Bring up the issue of "class basketball" for the real SeriousBusiness.